amandaharlin/norman-ppe-squad/_data/blog/2020-04-07-get-involved.md

 date: 2020-04-07T04:25:47.884Z
 title: Get Involved
 thumbnail: /assets/untitled-design-14-.png
+metaDescription: >-
+  Local community members and local businesses can support our volunteer efforts by joining the Facebook groups, purchasing supplies, giving a monetary gift, or by supporting the initiative by organizing volunteer efforts.
 ---
 This volunteer group was started to help spread useful information on what can be created and used at local health care centers.